 "I really admire the way they make everything from scratch in New Zealand; even little cafes don't buy pies in," he says.

-Anything But Humble pushes boundaries with its pie line-up, including a menage a trois of chicken, portobello and tarragon, and a three-cheese truffle cauliflower number.
+Anything But Humble pushes boundaries with its pie line-up, including a menage a trois of chicken, leek and lemon myrtle and a three-cheese truffle cauliflower number.

 Morphing the flavour of popular burgers has become serious business in recent years.
 The Big Mac-inspired risotto made famous by Ryan Clift at Singapore's Tippling Club popped up last year on the Estate Kitchen menu in Coogee, and the cheeseburger spring roll is now served across Sydney.
 Lennon has taken the cheeseburger concept and squeezed it into a sausage roll at his Alexandria start-up.